bnt2008/virtualSheet/README.md

 *Match using an arbitrary function

-*Allows a list of words to ignore when searching
+*Allows a list of words to ignore when matching

-The excel spreadsheet provides documentation for these features as well as the class virtualSheets
+The excel spreadsheet provides documentation for these features as well as the class virtualSheets.
+There are additional undocumented features such as column math and joining.